SamuelSwartzberg/flashcardifying_text_temp/ling/✔️-structural-parts/✔️-grammar/arguments/arguments.md

 # arguments

-## verblikeal arguments
+## vlikeのarguments

 ### basics

-»⟮A verblikeal argument⟯« is ⟮＿an argument＿⟯ ⟮of a verblike⟯.
+»⟮A vlikeのargument⟯« is ⟮＿an argument＿⟯ ⟮of a verblike⟯.
-⟮＿verblikeal arguments＿⟯ are ⟮most commonly⟯ ⟮DPs/NPs⟯ or ⟮＿complement clauses＿⟯.
+⟮＿vlikeのarguments＿⟯ are ⟮most commonly⟯ ⟮DPs/NPs⟯ or ⟮＿complement clauses＿⟯.

 ### verblikes

-»⟮A verblike⟯« (my definition) is something that takes ⟮0 or more⟯ ⟮＿verblikeal arguments＿⟯ in ⟮＿the typical ways＿⟯ and (thus?) ⟮can become ＿a predicate⎵narrow⎵＿⟯.
+»⟮A verblike⟯« (my definition) is something that takes ⟮0 or more⟯ ⟮＿vlikeのarguments＿⟯ in ⟮＿the typical ways＿⟯ and (thus?) ⟮can become ＿a predicate⎵narrow⎵＿⟯.

+### valency

+»⟮Valency/transitivity⟯« is ⟮the amount of⟯ ⟮any/non-＿subject＿⟯ ⟮＿vlikeのarguments＿ a ＿verblike＿ has⟯.
+»⟮An ambitransitive verblike⟯« is ＿a verblike＿ with ⟮＿a transitivity＿ of 0 or 1⟯ ⟮Both greek and latinate⟯ numeral words are used in words counting ⟮＿valency＿ and ＿transitivity＿⟯.

 ## thematic/semantic role

 ⟮Semantic⟯ =syn= ⟮thematic⟯ =syn= ⟮theta⟯ role/relationship.
 Semantic/thematic/theta ⟮role⟯ =syn= semantic/thematic/theta ⟮relationship⟯.
-»⟮A thematic role⟯« is ⟮the semantic relationship⟯ ⟮＿a verblikeal argument＿⟯ has to ⟮＿its verblike＿⟯.
+»⟮A thematic role⟯« is ⟮the semantic relationship⟯ ⟮＿a vlikeのargument＿⟯ has to ⟮＿its verblike＿⟯.

 ### table

-table:thematic roles|meaning|Ram broke the window with a flail »⟮agent⟯«|⟮volitional initiator⟯|⟮c+;hb;☞Ram☜ broke the window with a flail⟯ »⟮experiencer⟯«|⟮the entity that receives sensory or emotional input⟯ »⟮instrument⟯«|⟮Means of action⟯|⟮c+;hb;Ram broke the window with ☞a flail☜⟯ »⟮patient⟯«|⟮undergoes action, changes state⟯|⟮c+;hb;Ram broke ☞the window☜ with a flail.⟯ »⟮theme⟯«|⟮undergoes action, does not change state⟯
+table:thematic roles|meaning|Ram broke the window with a flail »⟮agent⟯«|⟮volitional initiator⟯|⟮hb;☞Ram☜ broke the window with a flail⟯ »⟮experiencer⟯«|⟮the entity that receives sensory or emotional input⟯ »⟮instrument⟯«|⟮Means of action⟯|⟮hb;Ram broke the window with ☞a flail☜⟯ »⟮patient⟯«|⟮undergoes action, changes state⟯|⟮hb;Ram broke ☞the window☜ with a flail.⟯ »⟮theme⟯«|⟮undergoes action, does not change state⟯

 ## argument slots ＆ logical arguments

 ### basics

-An argument slot is a place that a verblikeal argument can occupy.
+»⟮An argument slot⟯« is ⟮a place⟯ that ⟮＿a logical argument＿⟯ can ⟮c_-;occupy⟯.
-A logical argument is a verblikeal argument typically occupying an argument slot with a certain argument slot index.
+»⟮A logical argument⟯« is an ⟮abstract⟯ ⟮＿vlikeのargument＿⟯ ⟮typically⟯ ⟮occupying⟯ a ⟮c-;certain⟯ ⟮＿fully specified argument slot＿⟯

 ### derived concepts

-The argument slot/logical argument sequence is the sequence of argument slots/logical arguments that a verblike has.
+»⟮The argument slot/logical argument sequence⟯« is ⟮the sequence⟯ of ⟮c_;＿argument slots/logical arguments＿⟯ that ⟮＿a verblike＿⟯ with a given ⟮c_;＿valency＿⟯ has.
-The argument slot/logical argument index is the index of the argument slot/logical argument.
+»⟮The argument slot/logical argument index⟯« is the index of ⟮＿the argument slot/logical argument＿⟯.
-A1/A2/.../An:L1/L2/.../Ln is the argument slot/logical argument with argument slot/logical argument index of 1/2/.../n
+»⟮A1, A2,..., An/L1, L2,..., Ln⟯« is ⟮＿the argument slot/logical argument＿⟯ with ⟮＿argument slot/logical argument index＿⟯ of ⟮c_;1, 2,..., n⟯

-### valency

-»⟮Valency/transitivity⟯« is ⟮the amount of⟯ any/non-subject ⟮＿verblikeal arguments＿ a ＿verblike＿ has⟯.
+»⟮A fully specified argument slot/logical argument⟯« is one with a ⟮certain⟯ ⟮＿index＿⟯ of ⟮c_;＿a verblike＿⟯ with a ⟮c-;certain⟯ ⟮＿valency＿⟯

 ### subject/object

 »⟮A subject/object⟯« is ⟮A1/A2 - An of any ＿verblike＿⟯.

-### case

-The argument slot case is the abstract case a certain argument slot of a certain valency has attached.
+### interface with other concepts

+#### basics

-The logical argument thematic role is the thematic role a certain logical argument of a certain valency has attached.
+»⟮The argument slot case⟯«/»⟮The logical argument thematic role⟯« is ⟮＿the abstract case＿⟯/⟮c_;＿the thematic role＿⟯ of ⟮＿a fully specified argument slot/logical argument＿⟯;

+#### argument slots → case

-Morphosyntactic alignment assigns argument slot case to argument slots.
+»⟮Morphosyntactic alignment⟯« assigns ⟮＿argument slot case＿⟯ to ⟮＿fully specified argument slots＿⟯.
 ⟮＿Morphosyntactic alignment＿⟯ typically varies by ⟮＿languoid＿⟯, not ⟮c_;within ＿a languoid＿⟯.

-### distribution

-#### !thematic roles (under the active voice)
+#### logical arguments → thematic roles

-Typically, ⟮A1/A2/A3 (if extant)⟯ is ⟮＿the agent＿/＿patient＿/＿theme＿⟯.
+Typically, ⟮L1/L2/L3 (if extant)⟯ is ⟮＿the agent＿/＿patient＿/＿theme＿⟯.
-In cases of ⟮＿intransitive verblikes＿⟯, ⟮A1⟯ ⟮may also frequently⟯ be ⟮＿the experiencer＿⟯.
+In cases of ⟮＿intransitive verblikes＿⟯, ⟮L1⟯ may also frequently be ⟮＿the experiencer＿⟯.

+### argument slots ↔ logical arguments

-#### counting verblikeal arguments
+#### default

-»⟮An ambitransitive verblike⟯« is ＿a verblike＿ with ⟮＿a transitivity＿ of 0 or 1⟯ ⟮Both greek and latinate⟯ numeral words are used in words counting ⟮＿valency＿ and ＿transitivity＿⟯.

-## semantic roles in monovalent verblikes

-»⟮an unergative/unaccusative verblike⟯« is ⟮＿an intransitive verblike＿⟯ ⟮whose ＿verblikeal argument＿⟯ is/is not ⟮＿an agent＿⟯
+By default ⟮＿Ln＿⟯ occupies the slot ⟮＿An＿⟯.
+Thus by default the argument case of An of a given valency corresponds with the thematic role of Ln occupying An.

-## voice
+#### voice

-»⟮Grammatical voice⟯« is ⟮＿a sm grammic fcategory＿⟯ which ⟮changes the ＿valency＿ of a verblike⟯ and may thus place logical arguments in different argument slots.
+»⟮Grammatical voice⟯« is ⟮＿a sm grammic fcategory＿⟯ which ⟮changes the ＿valency＿ of a verblike⟯ and may thus place Ln somewhere else but An.
+Ergo, under passivelike grammatical voices the argument case of An of a given valency may no longer correspond with the thematic role of Ln occupying An
 ⟮＿Grammatical voice＿⟯ is generally realized on ⟮verblikes/VPs⟯.
 ⟮Grammatical voice⟯ =short=> ⟮voice⟯